MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/persisting-our-data.md

 With the previous experiment, you saw that each container starts from the image definition each time it starts.
 While containers can create, update, and delete files, those changes are lost when the container is removed and all changes are isolated to that container.
 With volumes, you can change all of this.

 [Volumes](https://docs.docker.com/storage/volumes/) provide the ability to connect specific filesystem paths of the container back to the host machine.
 If a directory in the container is mounted, changes in that directory are also seen on the host machine.
-If we mount that same directory across container restarts, you'd see the same files.
+If you mount that same directory across container restarts, you'd see the same files.

-There are two main types of volumes.
-We will eventually use both, but we will start with **named volumes**.
+There are two main types of volumes. you will eventually use both, but you will start with **named volumes**.

-## Persist our Todo data
+## Persist your Todo data

 By default, the todo app stores its data in a [SQLite Database](https://www.sqlite.org/index.html) at `/etc/todos/todo.db`.
 If you're not familiar with SQLite, no worries!
 It's simply a relational database in which all of the data is stored in a single file.
 While this isn't the best for large-scale applications, it works for small demos.
 We'll talk about switching this to an actual database engine later.